 There are over 114 official languages in the world.
 This figure was obtained from data extracted from the CIA World Facebook.

 Q2.
-What are the 5 languages that are most popular on earth?
+What are the five languages that are most popular on earth?

 The top 5 languages spoken worldwide are; English, Chinese (Mandarin), Hindi, Spanish, and standard Arabic.
 Statista provided this ranking in an article published in March 2021.

-The results showed an estimated 1.35 billion people speak English, globally, as a native or second language.
+The results showed that an estimated 1.35 billion people speak English as a native or second language.
 Mandarin or the Chinese language comes close, taking the second position with 1.12 billion speakers.
-While, a lesser percentage of them speak Hindi, Spanish, and Arabic.
+The other popular languages spoken by humans are Hindi, Spanish, and Arabic.